cmdcolin/cactus/doc/sa_refgraph_hackathon_2023.md

 ### Long Read Mapping

-Note: this section is adpated from [methods for the mc paper](https://github.com/ComparativeGenomicsToolkit/cactus/tree/master/doc/mc-paper/hprc#long-read-mapping-with-graphaligner).
+Note: this section is adapted from [methods for the mc paper](https://github.com/ComparativeGenomicsToolkit/cactus/tree/master/doc/mc-paper/hprc#long-read-mapping-with-graphaligner).

 `vg giraffe` will soon be able to map long reads, but is not ready yet.
 For now, you should use [GraphAligner](https://github.com/maickrau/GraphAligner).